MohameddSakr/AhlyBank_PowerBI/README.md

 2. Open with Power BI Desktop
 3. Explore the interactive dashboards
 4. Use slicers and filters to drill down into specific insights

----

-## 📧 Contact

-Feel free to reach out for questions or collaboration opportunities!

----

-## 📝 License

-This project is for educational and portfolio purposes.